sharmine-s/sql-databases/joins/01_using_joins.md

 ## Exercise One

+Use the database `music_library` for the following exercises.

 Select the `id` and `title` of all the albums from Taylor Swift.

 You should get the following result set: